danielcorin/blog/content/garden/uncategorized/things-i-used-to-believe.md

 I support the use `nocover` to make this approach more realistic along with comments as to why the test wasn't worth writing, especially if you went down a rabbit hole trying.
 This practice helps future you and future contributors.

-## Dynamically typed languages are better than static typed language
+## Dynamically typed languages are better than statically typed languages
-The first language I wrote code in was Java.
+The first language I wrote code in was Java in college.
 Several months later, I learned Python, and it was like a breath of fresh air.
 Writing code was all of a sudden far easier.
 I could mostly focus on logic without getting bogged down in types.